This post may contain affiliate links. Read the full disclosure

-For teacher gift ideas in Australia, great options are Kmart, Officeworks, Smiggle or JB Hifi.
+For teacher gift ideas in Australia, great options are Kmart, Officeworks, Target, Smiggle or JB Hifi.

 For other parts of the world, Amazon gift cards are an easy online option and they also offer a range of other gift cards on their website too.

 Coffee lovers will appreciate a Starbucks gift card or store gift cards to local supply stores.